chinedufn/percy/examples/isomorphic/README.md

 The client crate is a `cdylib` that gets compiled to WebAssembly.
 This crate is a light wrapper around your app crate, allowing you to run your code in the browser.

+---

+While the `client` crate needs to be separate since it's a [cdylib](https://doc.rust-lang.org/reference/linkage.html#linkage) that gets compiled to WebAssembly, you could combine the app and server crate if you wanted.
+I'll have to try that and see which feels better.

+This might look like

+1. app crate (server module AND a pub app module)
+2. webassembly crate (`cdylib` that depends on your `app` crate pulls in your app module)

+Not sure which I like better on paper... need to try both...
+Please open an issue if you have opinions!